mfornace/nupack-docs-dev/sources/design.md

 my_evaluated_result = tube_des.evaluate()
 ```

 An error will be returned if any domain contains nucleotides other than `ACGTU`.
+See the `complement` keyword for `Domain` in [Specify a domain](#specify-a-domain) to specify domain complements for designs containing wobble complements.
 Just as for any `DesignResult` object, a convenient results table can be displayed in a Jupyter notebook:

 ```python
 my_evaluated_result